saisriharsha19/cis6930fa24-project1/README.md

 Input: Read all .txt files in the current directory.
 Redaction Flags: Censor all names, dates, phone numbers, and addresses.
-Concept Redaction: Remove any sentences related to the concept of "kids."
+Concept Redaction: Remove any sentences related to the concept of say "kids."
+(NOTE: concept can be of any thing)
 Output: Save the modified files in the files/ directory, appending .censored to each filename.
 Statistics: Print redaction statistics to the standard error stream.